laurensvalk/legoswarm/README.md

 - Dots signifying agent positions (which upon overlay immediately reveal the estimation error)
 - Transparent circles signifying lines of sight
 - Lines between any neighbors currently in communication: produces a "tree" with all kinds of branches.
 And some disconnected branches or nodes
+- Vectors at each node representing each force (soft color) + nett force, torque (bold), indicating the current velocity and yaw rate
 - Colored circle to represent resource quantity that is being broadcast
 - Flashes each time a new ball is collected
 - Bar plots of stats